Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 What statutory benefits cover

-Under the MAIA 2017, statutory benefits are the defined, not-fault-sensitive part of the CTP scheme.
+In NSW, statutory benefits are the defined, not-fault-sensitive part of the CTP scheme.
 For an injured at-fault driver, they cover three things:

 1. Weekly income support